liulukiwi/liferay-cnqa-ee/README.md

 # liferay-cnqa-testcase

-This is the modified version of testcase in the legacy liferay-qa-ee resposory.
+This is the modified version of testcase in the legacy liferay-qa-ee repository.